 When I was about 11 years old I remember sitting in the “galeria” (porch) in DR waiting for my dad to come home from New York.
-Excited, impatient, happy.
+Excited, impatient, happy, eager for a father’s love.
 I hadn’t seen my dad in months.
 He arrived, greeted everyone, said hello to his kids and went on to talk to a neighbour.
 I followed him to the backyard where he was standing talking and hugged him by his waist.
 He kept talking, made no reference to me, no eye contact with me.

 I will never forget that day.
 It’s one of the few memories I have about my dad.
 This was him.
 This was the type of dad he was.
 There, but not there.
 Paid the bills, but really didn’t “pay” attention.